sidchintamaneni/blog/pages/blogs/locking_in_linux.md

-# Start to the series on locking in Linux kernel
+# Start of the series on locking in Linux kernel

 ## Why This Series?